NordicCompBio/NCB-Web/NCBweek.md

     <br>
     <strong>23-24 Oct: Tallinn</strong>
     <br><br>
-    The Nordic Computational Biology Conference is organized by NCB, University of Eastern Finland and Elixir Estonia.
+    The Nordic Computational Biology Conference is organized by NCB, University of Eastern Finland and Elixir Estonia.</p>

-    The event is tailored for Bioinformaticians and Computational Biologists.
-It is an excellent opportunity for researchers and students working with biological data who are keen on exploring new bioinformatics methods, workflows, or challenges.
+    <p>The event is tailored for Bioinformaticians and Computational Biologists.
+It is an excellent opportunity for researchers and students working with biological data who are keen on exploring new bioinformatics methods, workflows, or challenges.</p>

-    Join us for a dynamic gathering of bioinformaticians, researchers, and leading experts.
-Immerse yourself in the latest advancements, share innovative research, and foster valuable collaborations at this premier event celebrating computational biology in Finland.​
+    <p>Join us for a dynamic gathering of bioinformaticians, researchers, and leading experts.
+Immerse yourself in the latest advancements, share innovative research, and foster valuable collaborations at this premier event celebrating computational biology in Finland and Estonia.</p>​

-    You have the opportunity to attend and present your work there too.
+    <p>You have the opportunity to attend and present your work there too.</p>

-    Abstract submission will open soon.
+    <p>Abstract submission will open soon.</p>

-    Registration will open soon
+    <p>Registration will open soon.</p>

     <div style="display:flex; gap:20px; flex-wrap:wrap; margin-top:20px;">
       <a href="https://ncbweek2025.org/register" target="_blank"